-Rather than feel frustrated or angry that he’s reached his capacity before you got to the really good stuff, try Choosing 3.
-Select 3 details to share from your day or your weekend away and if he’d like to know more he can inquire further later.
-Which he probably will do.
+Rather than feel frustrated or angry that he’s reached his capacity before you got to the really good stuff, try Choosing 3 details to share from your day or your weekend away and if he’d like to know more he can inquire further later. …Which he probably will do.
 Women still need other women who match their capacity for talking and listening to help them sort through and draw out meaning from the details of their lives.
-Your man is capable of processing and discerning solutions, but he may want to get there much sooner than you do.
+Your man is very capable of processing and discerning solutions, but he may want to get to them much sooner than you do.

 Secret #2: He’s focused on only one thing at a time.

 Have you ever asked your man a question while the TV is on, and felt hurt that he ignored your query?
 He honestly didn’t hear you.
-Even if there is no noise in the room and he has a magazine in front of him.
-And two minutes into your explanation he looks up and says, “Were you talking to me?” and you think, “oh. my. word.
+Even if there is no noise in the room and he has a magazine in front of him. …And two minutes into your explanation he looks up and says, “Were you talking to me?” and you think, “oh. my. word.
 Who else would I be talking to?”
 Then we blame our man for being insensitive or uncaring about what we have to say or what we want his help with.
-His focus is truly on only one thing at a time.

 Secret #3: He has a strong and healthy relationship with his needs.

 Just ask the men in your life, when the last time was that they forgot to pee.
 If men need to go to the bathroom, this need interrupts their single task focus and zoom, they go to the bathroom and get it done.
 Women, on the other hand, may easily be distracted on the way to the bathroom by that quick phone call to the school or wiping up the spilled applesauce or finishing the one task at hand before taking a break to pee.
 Then hours later she realizes that she never did go to the bathroom.
 Right?
 Because a woman’s connection to her basic needs can easily be interrupted by what’s going on in her environment, the chances are much higher that something more demanding or seemingly more important will hit her radar and draw her off track from meeting the need.
-It’s just a much looser connection to her needs than for men.
+It’s just a much looser connection to meeting her own needs than for men.

-Men also have the ability to supplant their needs and wants in the moment, but their most basic needs (food, sleep and sex) are hardwired into them.
+Men also have the ability to supplant their needs and wants in the moment, but remember their most basic needs (food, sleep and sex) are hardwired into them.
 Generally speaking, when a man is hungry, it’s a primal need to feed himself.
 He’ll want to stop for something to eat on the drive home from work or wander into the pantry for a snack…even though he can see you’re putting the finishing touches on dinner.
 When he’s tired, he’ll catch some z’s right there on the couch or excuse himself to go to bed while life goes on around him and your world keeps on spinning.
 Women often blame men for being lazy, or selfish or pigheaded because we don’t, ourselves, exhibit this kind of selfcare.
 Instead women adapt away their own needs for food, sleep and comfort quite easily and then resent the male race for staying in better balance.

 Consider that your man’s relationship with his basic needs is healthy and efficient.
-He’s not waiting around for someone else to monitor his need for sleep or transition time from work, or a morning out doing what he loves regularly.
+He’s not waiting around for someone else to monitor his need for sleep or transition time from work, or a morning out doing what he loves.
 And best of all, he bears no resentment toward you for not filling this need for him.
-Allow his ease at keeping a better balance to inspire you and grant you his quiet permission to stand up and take care of your own needs too.
+Allow his ease at keeping a better balance to inspire you and grant you quiet permission to stand up and take care of your own needs too.
 Enlist his help if you need it, he loves the feeling he gets from providing whatever his woman needs.
 And right here is a great place to start.

 Having a needs conversation with your man

-With these 3 Secrets in your pocket, you’re on your way to awakening to the Intense Woman living inside every girls head.
-What’s more, learning how to silence her will open your heart to greater peace with the men in your life.
+With these 3 Secrets in your pocket, you’re on your way to recognizing the Intense Woman living inside every woman’s head.
+What’s more, learning how to silence her will open your eyes and your heart to greater peace with the men in your life.
 For more on The Intense Woman and how she wrecks relationships checkout Trina Glines on Youtube, or her podcast, Elevate Your Marriage and Life.
 Her 10 week online course, Taming Jane Academy is excellent for opening your mind to appreciate the differences between men and women.
 You’ll also embrace these differences as beneficial in a marriage and in any male/female partnership.
 Best of all, Trina unlocks the hidden key for being adored by your man in the way you’ve always wanted.
 You’ll never regret your investment in learning how to do your part better and with greater ease than you have before.